 Three years ago, I decided to retire to write.
 I have produced three books that I enjoyed writing and reasonably happy with.
 Then, a little over a year ago Lynda was offered a new position as a senior executive at Washington University Medical School.
 It was a great honor once again for both of us and off we went to St. Louis, Missouri.
 Within a few weeks, Covid 19 became ubiquitous and alarmingly quickly everything we hoped to enjoy was closed down.
 My wife worked out of the home and I relinquished the office I had chosen up on the third floor and settled into a small desk in the den.

-The things I had done in North Carolina, I gave up- Tai Chi, Yoga, a small group of friends, the gym, my Thursdays at the local Hospice Center where I volunteered as Chaplain and Counselor, and a wonderful music class.
+The things I had done in North Carolina, I gave up- Tai Chi, Yoga, a small group of friends, the gym, my Thursdays at UNC’s Hospice Home where I volunteered as Chaplain and Counselor, and a wonderful music class.

 In St. Louis, we bought a big 150 year old house because I was infatuated with it’s charm, or rather its grandeur, and relatively modest cost.
-I was not especially mindful of the demands that go with owning one of these historic, consuming behemoths.
+I was not especially mindful of the demands that go with owning one of these historic, all-consuming behemoths.
 A new roof, a new heating and air conditioning system, basement water, mold, painting, drapes, to mention just a few of the projects that needed attention.
 These houses demand an all-out commitment!
 Still, we are getting there, largely because of having lots of time.
 The Covid Virus has given me lots of time.
 My wife remains busy on Zoom calls for hours on end.
 I clean the house.
-Most days I vacuum behind our German Shepard who sheds tufts of fur like a flower girl scatters flower petals before a bride.
+Most days I am poised, vacuum at the ready, behind our German Shepard who drops tufts of fur like a flower girl scatters petals before a bride.

 Honestly, I have had moments of melancholy where I feel captive; cooped up except for store runs and the occasional lunch with my wife on the patio of a few restaurants we like.
 The temperature for the past fourteen days has been below freezing, sometimes with windchills below -20 degrees F. So… no outdoor lunches.
-I have felt annoyed and resentful without a writing project and left alone to struggle with thousand piece jigsaw puzzles, and domestic chores.
-Surely I was meant for weightier projects than these.
+I have felt annoyed, resentful and without inspiration for a writing project and spend too much time struggling with thousand piece jigsaw puzzles, and domestic chores.
+Surely I was meant for more meaningful projects than these.

-But the sun broke through yesterday, and people are beginning to get their vaccines and things perhaps are looking up.
-Yet, try as I did; this morning I just could not free myself of this bleak forecast.
+But, the sun broke through yesterday, and people are beginning to get their vaccines and things perhaps are looking up.
+Yet, try as I did; this morning I just could not free myself from this bleak mood.
 I have not gotten my vaccine like so many others.
-Yet it seems that most of the people I know have had their first shot.
+Yet it seems that most of the people I know have, at least, had their first shot.
 Where the hell is my vaccine?!